Canned Foods

 Home Canned Foods

 Of course, if you have access to a Farmer’s Market or your garden is flourishing, by all means canning your own food is so much healthier, and possibly cheaper, in many cases.
-But not everyone has the land, equipment, jars, lids, etc. to do much of what they need to properly supply food for the family.
+But not everyone has the land, equipment, jars, lids, etc. to do much of what they need to do to properly supply food for the family.

 Plus, we must consider the health and financial strength of the family during these difficult times.
 We can only do what our health and budget warrant.